vippsas/vipps-ecom-api/vipps-ecom-api.md

 There is only a need to specify the `amount` when doing a partial capture.
 To perform capture of the entire amount `amount` can be set to `null` or `0`

+In a capture request the merchant may also use the `X-Request-Id`header.
+This header is an idempotency header ensuring that if the merchant retries a request with the same `X-Request-Id` the retried request will not make additional changes.

 **Request**

 [`POST:/ecomm/v2/payments/order123abc/capture`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/capturePaymentUsingPOST)